caddyserver/caddy/README.md

     - TLS Session Ticket Ephemeral Keys (STEKs) can be rotated in a cluster for increased performance (no other web server does this either!)
     - Ability to select a specific certificate per ClientHello given multiple qualifying certificates
     - Provide TLS certificates without persisting them to disk; keep private keys entirely in memory
+	- Certificate management at startup is now asynchronous and much easier to use through machine reboots and in unsupervised settings
 - All-new HTTP server core
 	- Listeners can be configured for any network type, address, and port range
 	- Customizable TLS connection policies